JS1936/PubgAPI-Java/README.md

 * Readability / simplicity
 * Clarity with naming
 * Removal of unneeded code and/or comments
-* Ease of API request --> project request transference
+* Ease of API request --> project request transference (currently is unclear and likely labor-intensive for outside viewer)
 * Current state of API requests is very limited in how the request can vary